What is the Structure of my Series 31 exam?

 What if I have to reschedule or cancel a test date?

 FINRA has a tough policy on rescheduling.
 If you reschedule or cancel an appointment within 2 business days of the appointment they’ll charge you another Series 31 test fee ($ 85.00).
-If you cancel or reschedule within 3 to 10 business days there will be a fee of one-half the regular fee, or $42.50.
-If you cancel or reschedule on a date greater than 10 business days of the appointment there is no penalty.
+Similarly, if you cancel or reschedule within 3 to 10 business days there will be a fee of one-half the regular fee, or $42.50.
+If greater than 10 business days of the appointment there is no penalty.

 When do I get my score on the test and is there a certificate?